You are here

 Caboolture Dental Group’s Patient Rights Policy

-Caboolture Dental Group has developed the following practice specific charter of patient rights that is consistent with the Australian Charter of Healthcare Rights.
+Caboolture Dental Group has developed the following practice-specific charter of patient rights that is consistent with the Australian Charter of Healthcare Rights.

 Caboolture Dental Group’s Charter of Patient Rights